wp-plugins/hero-maps-pro/readme.txt

 = From WordPress.org =

 1. Download 'Hero Maps Pro'.
-2. Upload the 'hero-maps-pro' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'hero-maps-pro' directory to your '/wp-content/plugins/' directory.
 3. Activate 'Hero Maps Pro' from your Plugins page.

 = Usage =
-1. After creating a map, copy the shortcode and place it into your theme
+After creating a map, copy the generated shortcode from the Hero Maps Dashboard and place it into any location in your theme (posts, pages, etc...)

 == Screenshots ==

 1. **WYSIWYG** - Google Maps Customization Dashboard.
-2. **Search** - Easily search for location on the map.
+2. **Search** - Easily search for any location on the map.
 3. **Marker Packs** - Lots of free markers and colours to choose from.
 4. **Custom Markers** - Upload your own markers for use on the map.
 5. **Marker Offset** - The ability to accurately position any shape marker on the map.